Core Program

 • Core Program Capstone Course

-Review history, examine your own life, and dive into understanding how theological perspectives have been established.
+Review history, examine your own life, and dive into how theological perspectives have been established.

 Courses include: